Water, Landscape and History

 English Heritage book, March 2005, The Malvern Hills: An Archaeological Landscape, ISBN 1873592825 - buy from Amazon.co.uk.

-Malvern Industrial Archaeology Circle has web pages on Quarries on the Hills, plus a piece (written in 1976) on Narrow Gauge railways in the Malvern Hills.
+Malvern Industrial Archaeology Circle has a piece (written in 1976) on Narrow Gauge railways in the Malvern Hills - their section on Quarries on the Hills has disappeared, at Jan.
+2014.
 BBC Hereford and Worcester pages on Geology, Quarrying and Railway Tunnels.

 See History resources for other archaeological sites and groups.